Gosport Borough F.C.: Iain McInnes ownership

 As the 2017–18 season drew to close, Gosport were locked in a relegation battle with Dunstable Town.
 After closing the gap to three points, Gosport then beat their relegation rivals in the penultimate game of the season to leapfrog them on goal difference.
 The last Saturday of the season proved a tense affair but The Borough survived thanks to a 4–0 win at St Neots Town.
 Nevertheless, it was a season fans would wish to forget with the team only managing five wins in 46 games, scoring only 41 goals and conceding 142 and playing 80 players.

-On 25 May 2018 Ryan Northmore was appointed as the new first team manager but in another turn of fate, he was forced to quit less than a month later after his Colombian wife was refused entry into the UK and Northmore decided to put his family first.
+On 25 May 2018, Ryan Northmore was appointed as the new first team manager but in another turn of fate, he was forced to quit less than a month later after his Colombian wife was refused entry into the UK and Northmore decided to put his family first.

 Craig McAllister was appointed as first team manager on 25 June 2018, assisted by Matt Tubbs.

 Unfortunately for the new management team, the 2018–19 season was little better for Boro' fans.
 Out of all cup competitions quickly, the league once again was a struggle.
 It again came down to the last game of the season with Gosport scraping a draw at Met Police enough to survive thanks to relegation rivals Basingstoke Town losing.

 However, within days of the season ending, McAllister and Gibbs were sacked by Iain McInnes.
 Former player Lee Molyneaux was announced as the new manager in his first managerial appointment.

 Their best finish in recent years was 4th in the 23-24 Southern Premier League season.
-Their current player-manager is Danny Hollands.
+Their current manager is Glenn Howes.